 - Lateral: the outside side foot.
 The area between the little toe and heel.

 Blockage by crystal deposits

 Crystals is a sugar/sand-like grains on the reflexes.
 It indicates uric acid or calcium deposits in the respective part of the body.
 An experienced reflexologist can diagnose congestion in reflex areas; by the existence of crystal deposit in the nerve endings on foot.
 Disperse these deposits by work over the crystals.
 If there is any pain/discomfort, lower the applied pressure.
 The presence of crystals, pain, or discomfort indicates an out of balance.
 It suggests the present problem or future problem.

 If the lungs become weak, their normal muscular function drops.
 In the specific reflex, the existence of crystals indicates the weakness.
 A minimal blockage is enough to cause a noticeable lack of lungs circulation.
 Due to this, there is a lack of fresh blood, oxygen, and nutrients delivery.

 By applying gentle pressure, crystals can break, dissolve, and expel from the body.
 If there are an excess of crystals, it takes longer to break.
 A sensitive reflex point indicates weakness or imbalance of an organ or gland.
 Reflexology can strengthen organs; thus, help to avoid forthcoming illness.

 5 Incredible reflexology techniques

 Flexing and straighten the first joint of the thumb or index finger, forms a walking movement.
 Walking has different names; they are, thumb walk (walking by thumb), finger walk (walking by finger), and bites.
-Thumb walk is a brief pressure, followed by a brief relaxation without losing the skin contact.
+Thumb walk is a brief pressure, followed by a short relaxation without losing skin contact.
 Pressure and relaxation applied with tiny intervals help treat every reflex point.

 Circle or Rotating technique